Clark's Elioak Farm: Operations

+Senator Clark's youngest son, Jamie Clark, founded the internet service provider ClarkNet on the farm in 1993, it was one of the first commercial ISPs in Maryland.
+It was built inside a portion of a working cow barn with fiber optic cable, banks of computer and modems, generators.
+The barn burned down in November 2004, ClarkNet was no longer operating by that time.

 Clark's vegetable stand, at 10500 State Route 108, opens annually on July 1 and operates seven days a week from 10 a.m. to 6 p.m.
 It sells sweet corn, tomatoes, peppers, cucumbers, squash, watermelon and cantaloupe that are actually grown on Clark's Elioak Farm.

 From April through September, the petting zoo and Enchanted Forest portion of the farm are open from Tuesday through Sunday, 10 a.m. to 5 p.m., with the last admission sold at 4 p.m.
 Admission prices include both areas.
 Its Fall schedule runs seven days a week, from the end of September to the first weekend in November, at the same hours.
 In addition to the petting zoo and Enchanted Forest exhibits, activities for visitors include hay rides, pony rides, playground and play areas, picnic area, birthday parties, and educational tours.
 The farm's "Country Store", at the entrance, sells Enchanted Forest memorabilia.